Pros and Cons of GAN Evaluation Measures: New Developments: New Quantitative GAN Evaluation Measures

 \subsubsection{Intrinsic Multi-scale Distance (IMD)}

-Tsitsulin \etal~\cite{tsitsulin2019shape} argue that current evaluation measures only reflect the first two or three moments of distributions (mean and covariance).
-As illustrated in Fig.~\ref{fig:tsitsulin2019shape}, FID and KID (Kernel Inception Distance~\cite{binkowski2018demystifying}) are insensitive to the global structure of the data distribution.
+\cite{tsitsulin2019shape} argue that current evaluation measures only reflect the first two (mean and covariance) or three moments of distributions.
+As illustrated in Fig.~\ref{fig:tsitsulin2019shape}, FID and KID (Kernel Inception Distance~\citep{binkowski2018demystifying})\footnote{KID is refereed to as MMD in~\cite{borji2019pros}.} are insensitive to the global structure of the data distribution.
 They propose a measure, called IMD, to take all data moments into account, and claim that IMD is intrinsic\footnote{It is invariant to isometric transformations of the manifold such as translation or rotation.} and multi-scale\footnote{It captures both local and global information.}.
 Tsitsulin \etal~experimentally show that their method is effective in discerning the structure of data manifolds even on unaligned data.
-IMD compares data distributions based on their geometry and is similar to the Geometry Score~\cite{khrulkov2018geometry}.
-These approaches, however, are somewhat complicated.
+IMD compares data distributions based on their geometry and is somewhat similar to the Geometry Score~\citep{khrulkov2018geometry}.

+\cite{barannikov2021manifold} introduce Cross-Barcode(P,Q), given a pair of distributions in a high-dimensional space, tracks multiscale topology discrepancies between manifolds on which the distributions are concentrated.
+Based on the Cross-Barcode, they introduce the Manifold Topology Divergence score (MTop-Divergence) and apply it to assess the performance of deep generative models in various domains: images, 3D-shapes, and time-series.
+Their proposed method is domain agnostic and does not rely on pre-trained networks